thunderbird89/esf/stories/story-knock-knock.md

 Missiles struck bare hull, shaped-charge warheads detonating against armor.
 Particle beams carved through the carrier's superstructure, burning through launch bays, through fuel reserves, through the ship's vital systems.

-The *Storm Bringer* tried to maneuver, tried to gain distance, but it was a carrier—large, slow, designed for launching fighters, not for capital ship combat.
+The *Storm Bringer* tried to maneuver, tried to gain distance, but it was a carrier - large, slow, designed for launching fighters, not for capital ship combat.
 The Federation cruisers matched its every move, their targeting computers tracking perfectly, their weapons never stopping.

 The carrier's reactor went critical.

-The explosion was smaller than the *Worldbreaker*'s detonation—the *Lord Cardigan* had ensured that one would be memorable—but it was still brilliant against the black, still visible from Galileo Station seventy kilometers away.
+The explosion was smaller than the *Worldbreaker*'s detonation - the *Lord Cardigan* had ensured that one would be memorable - but it was still brilliant against the black, still visible from Galileo Station seventy kilometers away.

 When the light faded, the carrier was gone.